 How it worked

-All Alberta residents 18 and older who are fully vaccinated with two doses of an approved COVID-19 vaccine could enter to win a variety of outdoor adventure prizes.
+All Alberta residents 18 and older who were fully vaccinated with two doses of an approved COVID-19 vaccine could enter to win a variety of outdoor adventure prizes.

 Registration for the draw closed September 9.
-Winners are scheduled to be notified September 17.
+Winners were scheduled to be notified September 17.

 The Outdoor Adventure Vaccine Lottery (OAV Lottery) is open to all vaccinated Alberta residents, age 18 or older at the time of entry, except for the following: